 Day 9: Rest day in Shey Gompa

-A rest day in Shey Gompa is a great opportunity to explore the surrounding area and to visit the Shey Gompa monastery.
+A rest day in Shey Gompa is a great opportunity to explore the surrounding area and visit the Shey Gompa monastery.
 The monastery is a major pilgrimage site for Tibetan Buddhists and is known for its beautiful frescoes and statues.
 Visitors can also explore the nearby natural hot springs, which are believed to have healing properties.
 Additionally, the surrounding area offers many opportunities for day hikes and excursions to nearby lakes and glaciers.

 You may also use this rest day to acclimatize to the high altitude and to prepare for the next leg of the trek.
-It is important to stay hydrated and well-rested, and to avoid overexertion during your rest day.
+It is important to stay hydrated and well-rested and to avoid overexertion during your rest day.

 Day 10: Shey Gompa to Namgung (4,190m)